 This letter agreement (this “Agreement”) between Enron North America Corp., Enron South America _____ (collectively “Enron”), and Empresa Nacional Del Petroleo ("ENAP") (each a “Party” and collectively the “Parties”) governs the general understandings for the development of potential commercial terms between Enron and ENAP regarding certain oil and gas fields (the “Proposed Transaction”).

-Enron and ENAP desire to engage in discussion concerning the potential enhancement hydrocarbon recovery from the fields in the Magallenes Area in Southern Chile (the “Area”), through the addition of strategically located compression and potential infrastructure modifications in the interests of getting ENAP’s gas to market.
+Enron and ENAP desire to engage in discussion concerning the potential enhancement hydrocarbon recovery from certain fields in the Magallenes Area in Southern Chile (the “Area”), through the addition of strategically located compression and potential infrastructure modifications in the interests of getting ENAP’s gas to market.

 Upon execution of this Agreement by ENAP, Enron shall submit to ENAP a complete written request for all data (the “Data”) that Enron requires to develop a proposal for the installation of compression in the Area (the “Proposal”).
-ENAP agrees that it will use due diligence to submit the Data within thirty (30) days of the execution of this Agreement by ENAP.
+ENAP agrees that it will use due diligence to submit the Data within forty five (45) days of the execution of this Agreement by ENAP.